Skardu: Modern history

-1947–48 Kashmir War
+1947–48 Indo-Pakistan War

-After the Partition of British India, on 22 October 1947, Pakistan launched a tribal invasion of Kashmir by Pashtuns leading to the Maharaja Hari Singh acceding to India.
-The Gilgit Scouts, under the leadership of Major William Brown, mutinied on 1 November 1948, bringing the Gilgit Agency under the control of Pakistan.
-Major Aslam Khan took over the command of the Gilgit Scouts, organized a force of some 600 men from the rebels and local recruits, and launched attacks on the remaining parts of the State under Indian control.
+After the Partition of British India, on 22 October 1947, Pakistan launched a tribal invasion of princely state of Jammu and Kashmir after Poonch rebellion and Jammu Muslim massacres, leading to maharaja Hari Singh acceding to India on 26 October.
+The Gilgit Scouts, under the leadership of Major William Brown and Babar Khan, mutinied on 1 November 1947, bringing the Gilgit Agency under the control of Pakistan.

+Major Aslam Khan took over the command of the Gilgit Scouts, organised a force of some 600 men from the rebels and local recruits as Ibex Force, and launched attacks on the remaining parts of the State under Indian control.
 Skardu was an important target because Aslam Khan felt that Gilgit could be threatened from there.
 The Skardu garrison was defended by a contingent of 6th Jammu and Kashmir Infantry under the command of Col. Sher Jung Thapa.
-The initial attack of the rebels was repulsed, but the city fell into the rebel hands, cutting off supplies to the garrison.
-After holding the garrison for 6 months and 3 days, Thapa and his forces surrendered on 14 August 1948.
+The garrison was besieged by Ibex Force under Lt.
+Babar Khan in February 1948 as the city fell into the rebel hands, cutting off supplies to the garrison.
+In June col. Mata ul-Mulk and col. Burhan ud-Din, the brothers of Mehtar of Chitral, arrived with contingents of Chitral Bodyguard and Chitral Scouts.
+After holding the garrison for 6 months, Thapa and his forces surrendered to Mata ul-Mulk on 14 August 1948.

+In Pakistan

+Skardu became headquarters of the Baltistan Agency after 1948.
+Baltistan and Gilgit agencies were abolished in 1972 and merged to form Northern Areas, with Skardu becoming headquarters of Baltistan District; Northern Areas were renamed as Gilgit-Baltistan in 2009.
+Today Skardu is one of the primary cultural and administrative centres of the region, alongside Gilgit.

 Administration

 The city of Skardu constitutes a tehsil within Skardu District.
-Skardu District itself is the part of the larger Baltistan Division.
+Skardu District itself is part of the larger Baltistan Division.
 The Skardu city being a tehsil/taluka is administered by an Assistant Commissioner of BPS-17 belonging to the Pakistan Administrative service whereas Skardu District is administered by a Deputy Commissioner BPS-19 of the Pakistan Administrative Service.
-The Current DC Skardu is Karim Dad Chughtai.